MarkWilcock/Python-ML-Course/README.md

 # README

-These are the materials for a Machine Learning course.
-This course is currently under development.
+These are the materials for a Machine Learning with Python course.
+See [our web site](https://zomalex.co.uk) for details of this and other courses.